A Dip in Iceland’s Blue Lagoon

 Afterward, I dined at Lava, the Blue Lagoon’s full service restaurant.
 During the day, you can eat in your bathrobe, but things get a little fancier at night.
 Head chefs Þráinn Freyr Vigfússon and Viktor Örn Andrésson lead the culinary staff.
 They are both members of the Icelandic culinary team, with Þráinn captaining the team.
 Furthermore, Viktor was selected Iceland’s Chef of the Year in 2013 and Nordic Chef of the Year in 2014.

 I enjoyed a sensational four course tasting menu, that began with a snappy shrimp appetizer, followed by a melt in your mouth scallop that was swimming in a foamy sauce.
-My entree was rack of lamb with Sunchoke, pickled red onion, grapes, almond, chives and finally, the Nordic Chef of the year 2014 dessert: Cranberries and organic dark chocolate Marzipan, lemon, hazelnuts, meringue.
+My entrée was rack of lamb with Sunchoke, pickled red onion, grapes, almond, chives and finally, the Nordic Chef of the Year 2014 dessert: Cranberries and organic dark chocolate Marzipan, lemon, hazelnuts, meringue.
 This meal was a fitting way to end the iconic visit to the Blue Lagoon.

 While on my trip, I learned many things about geothermal energy.
 In Iceland, all heated water used in homes and business comes from Mother Nature’s resources.
 Ninety-five percent of Iceland’s electricity is generated by geothermal and hydroelectric plants.
 The country has so much natural energy that pipes running under the streets in Reykjavik warmed them so snow doesn’t have to be plowed.

 The small country (about the size of Kentucky and only a five-hour flight from NY) is crammed with dramatic natural wonders and eco-adventures such as hiking on volcanoes, lava fields and glaciers and viewing gushing waterfalls, boiling mud pots and steam vents.
 The people are friendly and thankfully speak English as the Icelandic language abounds with long words practically impossible to pronounce.
 And, the city and rural residents all seem to believe in “Hidden People” or elves passed down in stories from their ancient folklore.
 Truly, Iceland is irresistible, a must-see.
+To plan your trip go to visiticeland.com.